grudgecat/event-calendar/README.md

 # TITLE: EVENT CALENDAR

 ## Project Title: event-calendar
-Purpose: This project was created to explore JavaScript, Bootstrap and jQuery.
+Purpose: This project was created to explore JavaScript 3rd Party APIs including Bootstrap and jQuery.
 New skills learned include dynamically updating HTML and CSS powered by jQuery, setting up a CSS framework (Bootstrap) and setting up and utilizing a JavaScript library (Moment.js).